On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 I obeyed, then repeated the process seven times over, stuck on repeat.

 By this point, it was nearing 4pm and I was pretty much verbally non-responsive.
-River still wasn’t feeling much better, and after surveying our dwindling water supply and my dwindling mental state, he started to panic.
+Jasper still wasn’t feeling much better, and after surveying our dwindling water supply and my dwindling mental state, he started to panic.
 So he decided to do something drastic: approach the couple camping nearest to us and ask for help.

 “Sorry to bother you like this.
 My girlfriend’s had a bit too much sun… and some acid.
 I want to take her to hospital, but I can’t drive – I’ve had acid too.
 Could you maybe drop us into town?”